 Simple landscaping ideas to get you started

-Choose a focal point.
-Lots of good, simple designs start with one big item – a tree, a shrub (or series of shrubs), or a hardscape item like an arch, bench, or sculpture.
-Consider where you might put one larger item, and then let the rest of the yard’s design flow from there.
-Often one big item will guide the rest of your design!
+Lots of good, simple designs start with one big item; a tree, a shrub, a bench, a bonfire pit, or even a swimming pool.
+Consider where you may place one larger item and then let the rest of the yard’s design flow from there.
 If your yard already has a large item, work with it to enhance or direct eyes to the item in question.
-If it doesn’t, consider adding one – planting a tree or putting a decorative item in an area of your lawn you want to highlight.

 Simple landscaping ideas work!

 Remember: patience is key.
 The process of creating a landscape will take time, especially if you’re working alone.
 However, landscaping doesn’t have to be expensive or require too much effort.
 There are many small projects you can complete over time to improve the look and feel of your property.
 A simple change to your yard can make a big difference.
 For more DIY backyard ideas, check out our Frador Tips.